Free agency spree sets stage for Raiders draft

-The Las Vegas Raiders spent most of the free agency period bolstering one of the NFL’s worst defenses with one glaring exception.
+The Las Vegas Raiders spent most of the free agency period bolstering one of the NFL’s worst defenses, with one glaring exception.

 While the Raiders added a pair of starting linebackers in Cory Littleton and Nick Kwiatkoski, a new free safety in Damarious Randall and rotational players on the defensive line in Carl Nassib and Maliek Collins, they were unable to add much of anything at cornerback.